robert-hh/ADS1256/README.md

 ### ads1256 = ADS1256P(spi, cs, drdy)
 ### ads1255 = ADS1255P(spi, cs, drdy)

-This is the interface constructor. spi must be a SPI object, cs and drdy are the pin objects of the GPIO pins used for the respective signals.
+This is the interface constructor. spi must be a SPI object configured for phase=1 and polarity=0. cs and drdy are the pin objects of the GPIO pins used for the respective signals.
 When calling the constructor, a default channel 0 will be defined with AIN0 and AINCOM as inputs, a gain of 1 and a rate of 1000.
-The classes with the "P" suffix uses polling to detect the DRDY pulse, otherwise IRQ is used.
+The classes with the "P" suffix uses polling to detect the DRDY pulse, otherwise Pin.IRQ is used.